 If you live, own property or run a business in the Sellwood-Moreland boundary, you’re a member of SMILE.
 If you work here, you can act as your employer’s representative at SMILE.
-You can see the April 3, 2002 copy of our bylaws at the Portland Office of Neighborhood Involvement’s site.
+You can see the most recent copy of our bylaws by clicking here.

 We meet twice a month on the first and third Wednesdays from 7:30 PM to 9:00 PM at the SMILE Station at 8210 SE 13th Ave., Portland, OR 97202.
 It’s called the SMILE Station because it used to be the Sellwood Volunteer Fire Company #1.
 Ask to see the fire hose drying racks.
 They’re still there.
 You can take a look at the calendar for information on the next neighborhood meeting as well as other neighborhood events.

 The first Wednesday is our general meeting, where we inform about neighborhood projects such as the bridge, light rail and sewers.
 We also listen to the needs of neighbors, organize around important issues and plan fun events like Sellwood Sundae in the Park, the Neighborhood Cleanup, the Sellwood Park Concert Series and the Easter Egg Hunt.

 One of the ways we fund our activities is by renting out the Historic Oaks Pioneer Church and the SMILE Station for weddings, receptions, baptisms, meetings and special events.